meltwater/the-orchard/README.md

     - All dependencies expected to be provided by the hosting application should be marked as a `dependency` in the their package.json
 - Multiple version includes
   - The Orchard will include one entry for each major version of a dependency
-  - The exception to this rule is any dependency marked with `conflictsWithOtherMajorVersions` in the The Orchard dependency list
+  - The exception to this rule is any dependency marked with `conflictsWithOtherMajorVersions` in The Orchard dependency list
-    - If two major versions of a conflicting dependency are needed, the The Orchard will throw an exception and stop immediately
+    - If two major versions of a conflicting dependency are needed, The Orchard will throw an exception and stop immediately
 - Version rollup within major version
   - If two different versions of the same dependency are required, and both are the same major version, we will keep the most up to date version.
   - Ex. some-dependency@1.0.0 and some-dependency@1.4.3 - We will keep some-dependency@1.4.3